muhammadibrahim313/Examinator/README.md

 - **Year Familiarity**: Practice complete years to understand exam patterns
 - **Performance Tracking**: See your progress in each topic and year
 - **Adaptive Learning**: System focuses on your weak areas
+- **Session Analytics**: Review your improvement trends and session history

 ## 🛠️ Quick Start